 Taxis and rideshare: No concerns.
 Melbourne's taxi and Uber drivers are diverse and professional.
 I've never heard a credible report of a same-sex couple being refused service or treated poorly in a rideshare here.

 Beaches and public spaces: St Kilda Beach is relaxed and welcoming year-round.
-Fitzroy Pool in summer functions as an unofficial queer social hub, especially during Midsumma.
+Fitzroy Pool in summer functions as an unofficial LGBTQ+ social hub, especially during Midsumma.
 Public parks and gardens — Royal Botanic Gardens, Edinburgh Gardens in Fitzroy — are completely comfortable spaces for same-sex couples.

 Late night: Melbourne is broadly very safe for LGBTQ+ people at night, but context matters.
-The inner-north queer corridor (Smith Street, Wellington Street) is extremely safe because you're surrounded by community.
+The inner-north gay corridor (Smith Street, Wellington Street) is extremely safe because you're surrounded by community.
 Chapel Street in South Yarra after 2am on weekends can get rowdy — keep your wits about you walking between venues.
 Standard big-city awareness applies: stick to lit streets, don't walk through parks alone at 3am.

 Trans travellers: Victoria is one of Australia's most progressive jurisdictions for trans and gender-diverse people.
 Gender self-identification is law.
 Trans-friendly venues are concentrated in Fitzroy and Collingwood, and community organisations including Transgender Victoria maintain current lists of affirming GPs and services — particularly useful if you need prescription continuity during your trip.
 Melbourne's trans community is visible and supported.

 Verbal harassment: Rare in inner suburbs.
 Not unheard of in outer suburban areas where LGBTQ+ visibility is lower.
-The inner-north queer bubble is real and wonderful, but it doesn't extend everywhere — if your trip takes you 30+ km from the CBD, calibrate accordingly.
+The inner-north gay bubble is real and wonderful, but it doesn't extend everywhere — if your trip takes you 30+ km from the CBD, calibrate accordingly.

 Crisis support: Switchboard Victoria (1800 184 527) runs a peer support line staffed by actual community members — not call-centre volunteers reading from a script.
 If you're having a rough night or need grounding, it's one of the genuinely better crisis lines in the country.